 The Class 5 model is a periodic spin chain with the following nearest-neighbour Hamiltonian\footnote{Compared to the definition in \cite{DeLeeuw:2019gxe}, we have subtracted a factor $a_1 \mathbb{I}_j \mathbb{I}_{j+1}$ from $h_{j,j+1}$.
 We have done so because we have also eliminated a global factor $1-a_1 u$ in the definition of the R-matrix.}

-where $L$ is the length of the chain, $\sigma^\alpha_i$ are the usual Pauli matrices acting on the site $i$ of the spin chain, and $2P=\mathbb{I}\otimes \mathbb{I}+\sigma^x \otimes \sigma^x+\sigma^y \otimes \sigma^y+\sigma^z \otimes \sigma^z$ is the permutation operator.
+where $L$ is the length of the chain, $\sigma^\alpha_j$ are the usual Pauli matrices acting on the site $j$ of the spin chain, and $P$ is the permutation operator.
 We can split the Hamiltonian into two different contributions, $h_{j,j+1}=h^{XXX}_{j,j+1}+h^{(5)}_{j,j+1}$, one equal to the well-known XXX spin chain Hamiltonian and a second contribution that vanishes when $a_2=a_3=0$.
 For clarity, in the remaining of this article we will refer to the first term as the \emph{undeformed} Hamiltonian and the second term as the \emph{deformation}.

-Notice that the periodic boundary conditions allows us to add a local piece of the form $A_j - A_{j+1}$ to each of the nearest-neighbour terms of Hamiltonian, $h_{j,j+1}$, without altering the full Hamiltonian $\mathcal{H}$.
+Notice that the periodic boundary conditions allow us to add a local piece of the form $A_j - A_{j+1}$ to each of the nearest-neighbour terms of the local Hamiltonian, $h_{j,j+1}$, without altering the full Hamiltonian $\mathcal{H}$.
 This means that only one of the two deformation parameters is physical and we can set $a_2=a_3$.
 However, we will keep both parameters because we intend to use this property as a check for our computations.

 It is easy to prove that this Hamiltonian is non-diagonalisable.
 This can be done by showing that $\mathcal{H}-\mathcal{H}^{XXX}$, that is, the deformation part, is nilpotent.
-This operator is obviously non-zero, but if we apply it $L+1$ times on any given state, the pigeonhole principle tells us that every term will have at least two $\sigma^+$ operators acting on the same site of the spin chain, making $(\mathcal{H}-\mathcal{H}^{XXX})^{L+1}=0$.
+This operator is obviously non-zero, but if we apply it $L+1$ times to any state, the pigeonhole principle tells us that every term will have at least two $\sigma^+$ operators acting on at least one site of the spin chain, making $(\mathcal{H}-\mathcal{H}^{XXX})^{L+1}=0$.